 Mark Saar’s career in corporate finance with RBC Capital Markets has seen several positions in both Ontario and Alberta.
 In his current position he leads a team providing structured debt financing and project advisory services to energy sector corporations and financial sponsors across North America.
 Mark holds an M.B.A. from Queen’s University, a Bachelor of Applied Science from the University of Waterloo and is a registered Professional Engineer.
 Prior to joining RBC, Mark worked in engineering and business development roles in the energy infrastructure sector focusing on new pipelines and independent power projects.
 To EducationMatters, Mark also brings the experience of his past volunteer commitments supporting students with Junior Achievement, sports coaching and parent council activities and as Chairman of an academic fraternity.

-System Principal, Calgary Board of Education
+Principal, Balmoral School, Calgary Board of Education

 Liana’s work as an educator, in a variety of capacities, has been devoted to the improvement, promotion and protection of public education.
-Since 2001, Liana has been a proud employee of the Calgary Board of Education where she is currently the System Principal in the department of Planning & Transportation.
+Since 2001, Liana has been a proud employee of the Calgary Board of Education where she is currently the Principal of Balmoral School.
 As a student, she attended several CBE schools including; Mayland Heights, Erin Woods, Sir Wilfrid Laurier and Western Canada High School.
 Liana is the recipient of an Excellence in Teaching Award for her work as a sessional instructor at the University of Calgary, an Avenue Magazine Top 40 under 40 alumni and a parent of a CBE High School student.
 As Chair of Calgary’s annual ‘Walk so Kids Can Talk’ event she assists in raising funds for Kids Help Phone as well as volunteers on the Educational Advisory Committee for Calgary Urban Projects Society.
 Liana’s unwavering commitment to public education resides in the value she places on equitable access to high quality instruction for all students.

 Partner, Assurance and Advisory, Deloitte